This article is part of a series called Apizr:

 optionalPagedUsers.Match(pagedUsers => { if (pagedUsers.Data != null && pagedUsers.Data.Any()) Users = new ObservableCollection<User>(pagedUsers.Data); }, e => { if (e.CachedResult?.Data != null && e.CachedResult.Data.Any()) Users = new ObservableCollection<User>(e.CachedResult.Data); });

-There’s also a typed optional mediator available for each api interface (classic or CRUD), to help you write things shorter.
+There’s also two typed optional mediators available for each api interface (classic or CRUD), to help you write things shorter.

-With classic apis, resolving/injecting IOptionalMediator<TWebApi> gives you access to:
+With classic apis, resolving/injecting IApizrOptionalMediator<TWebApi> gives you access to something shorter like:

 var optionalUserList = await _reqResOptionalMediator.SendFor(api => api.GetUsersAsync());

-With CRUD apis, resolving/injecting ICrudMediator<TApiEntity, TApiEntityKey, TReadAllResult, TReadAllParams> gives you access to:
+With CRUD apis, resolving/injecting IApizrCrudOptionalMediator<TApiEntity, TApiEntityKey, TReadAllResult, TReadAllParams> gives you access to something shorter like:

 var optionalPagedUsers = await _userOptionalMediator.SendReadAllOptionalQuery();